Code-Institute-Submissions/self-isolation-watch/README.md

 ```
 pip3 install -r requirements.txt
 ```
-8. Create an env.py file with the following content, replacing the 'username','password', 'cluster_name' and 'database_name' with your MongoDB database values:
+8. Create an env.py file with the following content, replacing the 'username', 'password', 'cluster_name' and 'database_name' with your MongoDB database values:
 ```
 import os